SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Sure," Pinkie said as she headed outside, spotting the ponnequin and a large bag with fabric inside.

-Pinkie took the bag in her mouth and does her best to carry the ponnequin inside and upstairs to her room.
+Pinkie took the bag in her mouth and did her best to carry the ponnequin inside and upstairs to her room.

 *She's right, this thing is heavy.*

 Once upstairs, Fluttershy opened Pinkie's bedroom door for her and closed it behind herself once Pinkie had made it inside.

-Pinkie sat the ponnequin down in the center of her room, then setting the bag of fabric beside it.
+Pinkie sat the ponnequin down in the center of her room, then set the bag of fabric beside it.

 Fluttershy looked at Pinkie and said, "I may have told Rarity the dress was for her… but I only told her it was from me, she will be surprised when you give it to her for the date."

 "Oh," Pinkie replied.
 "That's okay."

-"I didn't know how else to get the ponnequin and right fabric colors to match her colors."
+"I didn't know how else to get the ponnequin and the right fabric colors to match her colors."

 Pinkie reassured her.
 "That was a good idea."